kellyoconor/plants-text/MVP_ROADMAP.md

 # PlantTexts MVP Roadmap 🌱

-## Current Status: 85-90% Complete ✅
+## Current Status: 95% Complete! 🚀
 We have a beautiful, functional frontend with complete onboarding, plant catalog, dashboard, and chat interface.
-The backend has user management, plant database, complete SMS intelligence, and background job processing. **We're now in the final stretch - just need Twilio integration and OpenAI for personality-driven messages!**
+The backend has user management, plant database, complete SMS intelligence, background job processing, AND a fully working AI personality system with OpenAI integration! **We're in the final stretch - just need Twilio SMS integration!**

 ### 🎉 MAJOR PROGRESS UPDATE - We're Crushing It!